 Once again, the stages of elementary schools called, and in 1988, with Jodi Wintz of the Joffrey Ballet, Ms. Smythe co-choreographed and performed a condensed version of Cinderella, touring throughout Los Angeles county for the Dorothy Chandler Pavilion and Los Angeles Music Center.
 Concurrently, she served as Principal Ballet Instructor at the Santa Monica Dance Theater.
 It was this experience that made evident the disctiction between the Arts Education that children could receive during a one-time visit to their schools and the deep involvement that so many of those young audiences craved.
 Ms. Smythe decided to devote her life to continuing public school out-reach, while providing IN-reach to those children who had a deep interest in becoming dancers so that they could receive the best possible training at an early age and become expert themselves (regardless of the ability to pay).

 A native Memphian, Katie returned to the city in 1997 after honing her teaching skills, studying intensively in the professional class of Christina Bernal alongside dancers from American Ballet Theater, Joffrey, Paul Taylor, Twyla Tharp and New York City Ballet.
-(Ms. Bernal is known for her work with numerous principal dancers as a recuperative coach and re-constructor of technique, often allowing once seriously injured dancers to return to fullfilling careers.)
+(Ms. Bernal is known for her work with numerous principal dancers as a recuperative coach and re-constructor of technique, facilitating the return of seriously injured dancers.)

 Recognizing the need throughout Memphis to bring the highest level of excellence to young people without regard to socio-economic class, Ms. Smythe founded the Buckman Performing Arts Ballet Program at St. Mary's School.
 As the program opened up to the community, she identified a location in Midtown Memphis (2002) where a culture of of mutual respect and multi-culturalism could flourish.
 In 2003, the non-profit was founded.